“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 Learn more about Judy’s Decca Records recordings at The Judy Garland Online Discography’s Decca Records section here.

 July 10, 1948: The Saturday Evening Post ran this full-color ad for Easter Parade.
-Included here are a couple of reviews of the film, one from Baltimore and the other from Philadelphia.
-The Baltimore critic felt that Ann Miller outshined Judy but pointed out that Judy didn’t lag far behind.
-The Philadelphia critic also gave the film a glowing review although he felt it suffered by comparison to the recently released The Pirate.
+Included here are two reviews of the film, one from Baltimore and the other from Philadelphia.
+The Baltimore critic felt that Ann Miller outshone Judy but pointed out that Judy didn’t lag far behind.
+The Philadelphia critic also gave the film a glowing review, although he felt it suffered by comparison to the recently released The Pirate.

 Perhaps it’s a pity “Easter Parade” follows so fast on “The Pirate’s heels since on almost every score, including plots, tints, and music, it suffers by comparison.
 Even so, and although Charles Walters’ direction lacks both freshness and imagination, it is ingratiating entertainment with only occasional dull interludes.